ibio-project/FluctuationTest_GLang_Rports/README.md

 # FluctuationTest_GregLang
 These are the MATLAB scripts used for analysis of the fluctuation tests used to measure the mutation rate of S. cerevisiae as described in Lang and Murray, Genetics 2008

+### Comment on R ports
+The scripts were ported from the original by Toshinori Endo on 2020.12.21.
+Though reasonable care had been taken, the codes are provided as-is with no guarantee.

 ## findMLm
 Input: data from fluctuation assay.
 Output: most likely value of m given the data.
 Command: findMLm(data)